Avrixel/Frozen-Vanguard/README.md

   |<br>
 *Avatar of Ice:*<br>
-  Consume all of your Permafrost stacks to become ice incarnate, increasing ice damage while having high survavibility but slowing down attack speed, requires at least 2 permafrost
+  Consume all of your Permafrost stacks to become ice incarnate, increasing ice damage while having high survavibility but slowing down attack speed, requires at least 2 permafrost, inficts Slow Down

   ## Credits
   big thanks to Faerin and Emo for help with the code<br>